About the program

 - Murals must be maintained for a minimum period agreed upon between parties (including applicant and property owner).

-- Applicants must submit a proposed mural vision/description, photos of mural location (with dimensions and address), budget, estimated timeline, artist information, mural design/rendering, a preservation and maintenance plan, and evidence of community support.
+- Applicants must submit a proposed mural vision/description, mural location details and photos, budget, estimated timeline, artist information, mural design/rendering, a maintenance plan, and evidence of community support.

 - Successful applicants must sign a Letter of Agreement with the District of Saanich and agree to adhere to the Mural Grant Program Guidelines as a condition to release of funding.